kbase/kbase-ui/README.md

 ## Usage

-HOW TO GET STARTED and USE IT
+This documentation is designed to be accessed at its home on Github, located at (https://kbase.github.io/kbase-ui).

+For developers, see below.

 ## Install

-This documentation is designed to be accessed at its home on Github, located at (https://kbaseIncubator.github.io/kbase-ui-docs).

-You can view it locally as well:
+This documentation is based on the standalone version of gitbook.
+A such, it is based on Jekyll, a website generation tool written in Ruby.

+The instructions below describe how to set up a macOS

+### MacOS

-### macOS Native
+#### Native

 macOS ships with Ruby.
 However, since it is at the system level it may require root access to install gems.
 It should prompt you for your password (assuming you have admin access), but that doesn't always work.
 A good solution is documented here: https://guides.cocoapods.org/using/getting-started.html#sudo-less-installation.